corrode/corrode.github.io/content/blog/async/index.md

 references.
 This means the receiver can hold on to the type *indefinitely* without it becoming invalid until they decide to drop it.

-Here is an example of a async function that has a `'static` lifetime bound:
+Here is an example of an async function that has a `'static` lifetime bound:

 ```rust
 async fn process_data<T: 'static>(data: T) {